Buy a Home

 • Credit score of 620 or higher (preferable; often results in better interest rate)

-• Documentation which confirms debt-to-income ratio (DTI) at or below 50%
+• Documentation which confirms debt-to-income ratio (DTI) at or below 50%.
+(DTI measures the percentage of your income that you spend on debt repayment.)

 • Employment verification and history